Lesson Plan - Get It!

 It was immediately proposed that a home be built in the capital for the president and his family and, shortly after, it was proposed that a building be constructed to house the legislative branch of government.

-Do you know what the legislative branch of government is composed of?
-Tell your teacher or parent.
+- Do you know what the legislative branch of government is composed of?

 The legislative branch is made of the parts of the American government that create laws.
 This group of people is called, "Congress," and Congress consists of the Senate and the House of Representatives.